 But the problem was national and systemic, with the country locked in an apparent long-term cycle, or perhaps a spiral, of economic woe.
 One problem, in the eyes of many, was the absence of banks.
 The British had strongly disabled the formation of banks in the colonies, correctly seeing them as potential threats to British dominance.
 During the war, the Confederation's Superintendent of Finance, Robert Morris, at the instigation of Alexander Hamilton, obtained a charter for the Bank of North America, an American prototype private national bank loosely patterned after the Bank of England.
-The charter was immediately suspect, since the Articles of Confederation did not allow Congress to charter banks or other corporations.
-As a precaution, the Bank eventually also obtained a state charter from Pennsylvania, a step that soon confirmed to Hamilton and other nationalists the folly of state control over public finance.
+The charter was immediately suspect, since the Articles of Confederation did not allow Congress to charter form Pennsylvania, a step that soon confirmed to Hamilton and other nationalists the folly of state control over public finance.
 The legislature of Pennsylvania, taking the position that it could, with impunity, take away vested property rights confirmed by a predecessor legislature, revoked the charter in 1785.